phsantosjr/music-app-nextjs/README.md

+# MUSIC APP

+Find information about your artist, band.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

+Create your account in Discogs and get your Personal Token: https://www.discogs.com/

+Put your personal token in a file call: .env.local

+`NEXT_PUBLIC_DISCOGS_PERSONAL_TOKEN=<your token>`

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev